U.A. High School Students: Class 1-A (Izuku Midoriya, Katsuki Bakugo, Shoto Todoroki) | Class 1-B | Students From Other Classes

 - Not knowing how to support her child through his years of the emotional turmoil of what amounts to a genetic disability in the story's world.
 The stress of all of it is even revealed to be what led her to gain so much weight compared to when Izuku was a child in the author's notes.

 - She responds to things like hearing Izuku broke his hand or arm, or that he's at the police station due to being targeted by a villain with the kind of panic and emotional distress you'd expect from a parent in the real world.
-It comes to the point in which she asks Izuku to leave after the Forest Training Camp Arc due to a very serious injury in his arms and eventually threatens to pull him out of U.A. because she fears for his safety and feels she can't trust the heroes there to keep him safe.
+It comes to the point in which she asks Izuku to leave U.A. after the Forest Training Camp Arc due to a very serious injury in his arms and eventually threatens to pull him out of the school because she fears for his safety and feels she can't trust the heroes there to keep him safe.
 Even after letting him go on with his hero studies, she admits that she sometimes wishes he'd stayed Quirkless so he could safely watch from the sidelines.

 - Alliterative Family: Inko and her son, Izuku.